dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 What is a container?

 From a developer point of view, a container provides an isolated virtual environment for your application.

-It means that with Docker your application can have an isolated network, you can limit memory/CPU allocation
+This means that your application process is completely isolated from other process on the same host, it can have a separate network interface or share a network interface with host or with other containers, you can also control how much resources your applications can consume on the host (memory, CPU, disk I/O and many more).

+The underlying techonolgy (namespace isolation and control groups) that Docker itself makes use of are actually provided by Linux kernel itself.

+---

+SWITCH SLIDE

+---

 What problems does it solve?

+---

+SWITCH SLIDE

+---

 The timing was perfect, because one of our developers ruined his whole development environment by changing all the files and directories permissions to apache